ralph-groupscholar/groupscholar-impact-stories-indexer/README.md

 - Attach quantitative metrics to each story
 - Tag stories for faster retrieval
 - Generate outcome summaries for reporting
+- Produce detailed story briefs with metrics and tags
+- Summarize story volume by program
 - Seed sample data for instant usefulness

 ## Tech Stack